 The Altar of Repose

 When the Eucharist is processed to the altar of repose after the Mass of the Lord's Supper, we should remain in quiet prayer and adoration, keeping Christ company.
 There is a tradition, particularly in big cities with many parishes, to try and visit seven churches and their altar of repose during this evening.

-In imitation of Christ's last supper, many Christians prepare a seder meal or the pasch.
-Celebrating a paschal meal helps us comprehend the plan of redemption.
+In imitation of Christ's last supper, many Christians prepare a meal reminiscent of how Christ celebrated the Last Supper.
 We see the lamb, cooked whole, with no bones broken, foreshadowing the death of Christ, the Lamb of God.
 We eat the unleavened bread and recall to mind the Eucharist.
 We eat the whole meal in prayerful reminder of that Last Supper that Jesus spent with His apostles, His friends, instituting Holy Orders and leaving His greatest gift, the Holy Eucharist.

 Station with San Giovanni in Laterano (St. John Lateran):